 The disclosure of payments we have committed to make under our contractual obligations are summarized in our Annual Report on Form 10-K for the twelve months ended December 31, 2011, in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Contractual Obligations."
-In addition to the contingent consideration obligations associated with the Enobia, Taligen and Orphatec acquisitions, tax obligations and long-term debt (each described above), other significant contractual obligations are described below.
+In addition to the contingent consideration obligations associated with the Enobia, Taligen and Orphatec acquisitions (described above), other significant contractual obligations are described below.